Vehicle Ransomware - A Ransom for Your Car

 Targeting the Supply Chain

 Ransomware can attack anywhere along the automotive supply chain from manufacturers to suppliers, from maintenance providers to aftermarket equipment manufacturers and, of course, the car itself.
-The recent and highly destructive WannaCry ransomware successfully penetrated a Honda manufacturing plant in Japan causing an expensive shutdown.
+The highly destructive WannaCry ransomware successfully penetrated a Honda manufacturing plant in Japan causing an expensive shutdown.
 Nissan and Renault reported production stoppages in Japan, Britain, France, Romania and India.

 Mitchell International, a large aftermarket car-parts replacement resource for collision-damaged vehicles, had to take its customers off-line for 48 hours after WannaCry struck their systems.